IELTS Reading Preparation: Top 10 Tips to Increase Your Score

 An image of a postgraduate student applicant writing a standardized test, either the GRE or the GMAT, with an illustration of a test booklet and pencil.

-The IELTS Reading section is the second part of the IELTS test and is taken immediately after the Listening section.
-You’ll have 60 minutes to read three passages and answer 40 questions.
-You might be wondering, “is IELTS reading difficult?”
-The test’s difficulty varies for everyone, but the biggest challenge of the IELTS Reading section comes from having to understand a large amount of text and answer questions about what you read in a short amount of time.
-This is especially true for the Academic Reading portion of the test, where you’ll have to read and understand a more difficult passage.
-However, with good preparation strategies and lots of practice, you’ll be less stressed when you take the test.
-Read on for 10 IELTS reading tips that can help you get a high score!
+The IELTS Reading section is the second part of the IELTS test, whether you take the Academic or General Training test option.
+You’ll complete it immediately after the Listening section.
+To complete this section, you’ll have to read three passages and answer 40 questions in 60 minutes.
+You might be wondering, “is the IELTS exam reading test difficult?”
+For many folks, the biggest challenge of the IELTS Reading section is having to read multiple passages, and answer questions about what you read in a short amount of time.
+This is especially true if you’re taking the IELTS Academic test: its Academic Reading section can have more complex texts, similar to content you might see in a post-secondary classroom.
+However, with good prep strategies and lots of practice, you’ll set yourself up for IELTS success.
+We’ve got 10 reading tips for IELTS that can help you get a high score!

 A illustration of a pile of books, representing IELTS reading.